theramiyer/blog/content/post/2021/covid-vaccines.md

 Yes.
 You can also give the disease to the others if you catch the infection after you get the vaccine.

-But will the vaccine make you ill?
-The chances are low enough to be safe.
+But will the vaccines make you ill?
+They may, but within safe limits.
+That said, they will not give you COVID-19.

 The vaccine does not create a shield around you that prevents the virus from entering.
 The vaccine (or any vaccine) trains your immunity.
 How?
 Read above to know the workings of the vaccines.
 The Union Ministry of Health and Family Welfare claims the post-vaccination breakthrough infection rate to be around 0.02% – 0.04% (2 to 4 per 10,000).